Skip to content

 Sgurr a' Chaorainn is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 14km with 623m of ascent and takes most walkers 4-7 hours.
 Terrain: Decent argocat track up Glen Gour, then pathless steep grass and short heather above.

-Where do I park for Sgurr a' Chaorainn?
+Where should I park to climb Sgurr a' Chaorainn?

-Standard parking is at NM963635 near Fort William.
+Standard parking is at NM963635.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Sgurr a' Chaorainn are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.